uint/jtd-derive/README.md

 specifically APIs built on top of HTTP (often called "RESTful APIs", though [that's usually quite silly](https://medium.com/@andrea.chiarelli/please-dont-call-them-restful-d2465527b5c)), with its paths and methods and all the doodads.
-In that way, it already has a way of describing your APIs endpoints, whereas if you want to use _Typedef_, you'll want to embed in some custom IDL of your design.
+In that way, it already has a way of describing your API's endpoints, whereas if you want to use _Typedef_, you'll want to embed it in some custom IDL of your design.

 If you're building one of those, `OpenAPI` might be worth a look.
 It seems complex, but maybe it will make sense for your use case.